-The bandwidth cap function sets the maximum bandwidth value for average bandwidth measured during each statistical cycle (five minutes).
-If the average bandwidth exceeds the maximum, the domain name automatically goes offline to protect your domain name security.
-In this situation, all requests are sent back to the origin site.
-When the bandwidth cap is reached, CDN stops acceleration services to avoid excessive fees produced by abnormal traffic volumes.
-After your domain name goes offline, you can restart it in the console.
+The bandwidth cap feature specifies the maximum bandwidth for a domain name.
+When the average bandwidth measured during each statistical cycle (five minutes) exceeds the specified maximum bandwidth, your domain name will automatically go offline to protect itself.
+All requests will be redirected to the origin server, and CDN will stop acceleration services to avoid excessive fees produced by abnormal traffic.
+After your domain name goes offline, you can re-enable it in the console.
 This topic describes how to enable the bandwidth cap feature and related precautions.

-- You can choose to enable or disable the bandwidth cap function based on the actual usage of your domain name.
+- You can choose to enable or disable this feature based on the actual usage of your domain name.